 WHAT TYPE OF PERSONAL INFORMATION DOES THE FIA FOUNDATION COLLECT?

-The Site allows you to interact with the FIA Foundation in many ways, such as using the “Subscribe to our mailing list” or providing you with our address so that you can write to us.
+The Site allows you to interact with the FIA Foundation in many ways, such as using the contact us form or providing you with our contact telephone number so that you can call us.
 If you do choose to contact us in any way, and, in doing so, provide us with your personal information, we will collect that information for our own use and for the purposes described in more detail below.

 Where you choose to subscribe to receive our newsletters, or otherwise contact us (whether through the Site, or by using the contact information in the Site to do so), we will collect the following personal information from you:

 As part of our follow-up contact with you, depending on the nature of your enquiry, and only where you choose to provide it, we will collect the following additional personal information about you:

 Where you have signed-up or become a member, in addition to the above items of personal data which we will process, we will also collect and process:

 The personal information which we collect from you is used to respond to any communication or enquiry which you have sent to us.
 Alternatively, where you have subscribed to receiving copies of our publications, we will use your personal information to provide that information to you.